NCDD Discussion List & List Ground Rules

 Also, a point of clarification to those who want to start conversations on the list about issues that are ripe for dialogue…

 The list is not intended as a forum for “online dialogue” about specific issues (the ins-and-outs of global warming or same-sex marriage, for example).
-With nearly 1,500 subscribers and very light moderation, the listserv is not the place to have productive discussions about specific issues like racism, gay marriage or climate change.
+With nearly 1,600 subscribers and light moderation, the listserv is not the place to have productive discussions about specific issues like racism, gay marriage or climate change.
 Nor is that the focus on the list — we’re talking about dialogue and deliberation, not engaging in dialogue and deliberation about all kinds of public issues.

 If you really want to delve into a specific social or policy issue with other NCDDers, we suggest you start a google group or use an online tool designed specifically for dialogue and deliberation (like these), and then send an announcement to the listserv about how people can join in.